 Linux Administrator installs, configures, and maintains Linux operating systems.
 Analyzes and resolves problems associated with the operating system's servers, hardware, applications, and software.
 Being a Linux Administrator monitors systems performance and ensures compliance with security standards.
-May require a bachelor's degree in a related area.
-Additionally, Linux Administrator may also require a Linux certification such as Red Hat.
-Typically reports to a project leader or manager.
+May Require a bachelor's degree.
+Additionally, Linux Administrator typically reports to a project leader or manager.
 The Linux Administrator occasionally directed in several aspects of the work.
 Gaining exposure to some of the complex tasks within the job function.
 To be a Linux Administrator typically requires 2 -4 years of related experience.